Open Accessibility Menu

 What is Cardiopulmonary Rehabilitation?

-Cardiopulmonary rehabilitation doctor and patientCardiopulmonary rehab offers individualized prescribed exercise therapy, education and social support for those with heart and lung disease.
+Cardiopulmonary rehabilitation doctor and patientCardiopulmonary rehab offers individualized prescribed exercise therapy, education and social support for those with heart, lung, and peripheral artery disease.
 By participating in the program the individuals become actively involved in managing their health and improving their quality of life.
 Cardiopulmonary Rehabilitation has three phases.

 Phase 1

 This phase begins while the patient is still in the hospital.
-It includes mobility, walking and simple exercises provided by the rehab services team.
-It is designed to provide
+It includes mobility, walking, and simple exercises provided by the rehab services team.
+It is designed to improve functional ability of the patient, provide education, and ensure safety.
+Patients and families are included in this phase of rehab.

 Phase 2

-This is a closely monitored exercise program for outpatient heart and lung patients.
+This is a physician prescribed, closely monitored exercise program for outpatient heart, lung, and PAD patients.
 Patients will have a personalized exercise program designed to safely increase endurance and fitness levels.
 Education and social support are combined with exercise to make positive lifestyle choices.
+Patient fitness should be continued post-rehab through home exercise, fitness facility, or community-based exercise program.

 Phase 3